Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 Part of what’s undergirding this is that the allegations are both complicated and rooted in obscure technology practices, a realm that’s both little understood and easy to misrepresent.
 The average American hears “exploited data” and thinks “hacked,” which isn’t the case.
 (Hannity himself admitted that he didn’t know much about technology, an admission meant to endear him to his audience, not to qualify his insistences.)
 Part of it, too, is Fox News’s ongoing interest in talking about Hillary Clinton to rile up its viewers.

 But this situation illustrates the acute challenge of ensuring a well-informed public.
 The network, the most-watched news channel on cable television and a driver of right-wing commentary elsewhere, has no robust mechanism in place for self-correction.
 It’s hard to correct television in the first place, but Fox News’s hosts have no demonstrated track record of revising their false assertions.
 Hannity’s segment on Tuesday night was riddled with shorthand references to his misrepresentations of the Russia investigation itself, a good hint of how this Durham stuff will eventually be concreted.
-(This despite at least one prominent voice in the Russia-probe skepticism universe urging caution on the Durham storyline.)
+(This despite at least one prominent voice in the Russia probe skepticism universe urging caution on the Durham story line.)

 What’s useful to remember, though, isn’t just that viewers are being misinformed about what’s happening.
 It’s that they’re being convinced that they’re more informed.
 That’s why Hannity began by insisting that other networks were afraid of covering the story.
 He wants to reinforce the sense among viewers that they are being given exclusive access to reality, that they stand as a collective counterweight to the deceptive elites who are undercutting the country.
-A storyline is created and propped up with all sorts of (often unfounded) claims, with no one around to offer a skeptical assessment.
+A story line is created and propped up with all sorts of (often unfounded) claims, with no one around to offer a skeptical assessment.
 Those who buy in see themselves as having more insight into what’s happening, not less.

 Fox News hosts and experts will not try hard to present some other story.